 Make your washbasin tap work automatically when you put your hands just below the water tap outlet.
-This infrared-based system detects any interruption of the IR rays by your hands or utensil and water automatically starts flowing out of the tap.
+This infrared-based automatic washbasin tap controller system detects any interruption of the IR rays by your hands or utensil and water automatically starts flowing out of the tap.

 The circuit is built around 555 timers and comprises transmitter and receiver sections.
 Both the transmitter and the receiver work off 5V DC.
 The IR rays continuously emitted by the transmitter fall on the receiver.
 As soon as an obstacle comes in between the receiver and the transmitter, interrupting the IR rays, the output of the IR sensor goes low momentarily to trigger the timer circuit in the receiver and water comes out for eleven seconds through the tap.